When Should You Worry About Heart Palpitations?

 Know when to visit the ER for heart palpitations

 If you are experiencing any abnormal symptoms related to your heart or heart rate, it is always best to seek immediate emergency care to avoid a potentially life-threatening event, such as a heart attack.
-Our exceptional team of board-certified ER physicians and staff at both iCare ER & Urgent Care locations in Frisco and Fort Worth are fully certified in advanced cardiac life support (ACLS), catheter, and central venous line insertion and are committed to providing prompt and accurate diagnosis and treatment for your heart condition.
+Our exceptional care team at iCare ER & Urgent Care are to provide prompt care of heart conditions from treatment to transferring to a hospital for admission.

-While some heart palpitations may have an obvious cause, such as an emotional trigger, others may be unexplained and not resolve on their own.
+While some heart palpitations may have an obvious cause, others may be unexplained and not resolve on their own.
 Furthermore, heart palpitations may be accompanied by additional symptoms, which can mean something more serious is going on.
 If you are unsure about the cause of your palpitations and/or are experiencing any of the following signs and symptoms along with your heart palpitations, visit your nearest ER as soon as possible:

 - Loss of consciousness